The author is a guitarist and bassist with over 35 years of experience as a musician.

-You may find the perfect guitar from some brand not even mentioned here.
-Or, you may throw up your hands and decide to take the plunge on an American Stratocaster after all.
+You may find the perfect guitar from some brands not even mentioned here.
+Or, you may throw up your hands and decide to take the plunge on an American Stratocaster after all

 Good luck with whatever you decide.
-I hope this article help you get a little closer to landing an affordable Stratocaster alternative.
+I hope this article helps you get a little closer to landing an affordable Stratocaster alternative.